al-deployment-services/ci_vul_notification/README.md

 The Master lambda function will periodically query DynamoDB table called `CID Map` to find target CID to execute.
 By default this table will be empty and you need to fill it with CID info.

-From the Master CFT stack, grab the output `SNS topic` and `S3 bucket` value.
+From the master CFT stack, grab the output `SNS topic` and `S3 bucket` value.
 The `S3 bucket` will store result from all checks and the `SNS topic` can be use to subscribe to the notification.

-From the API Gateway CFT stack, identify the `API Gateway Usage Plan` resource name.
-Create new API Key inside the API Gateway Usage Plan.

-From the API Gateway CFT stack, grab the `RegisterURL` and use it to make POST request to register new Customer ID (CID) into `CID Map` table.
+From the master CFT stack, grab the output `APIKey` and `RegisterURL`, use it to make POST request to register new Customer ID (CID) into `CID Map` table.

 ### Sample POST:
 ```